4 ways to get better returns than CDs

-There are many great household-name corporations paying 2 percent to 5 percent dividends.
-Solid blue-chip companies such as Verizon, ExxonMobil, and Proctor and Gamble pay quarterly dividends that are significantly higher than any CD rates.
+Solid blue-chip companies such as Verizon and ExxonMobil pay quarterly dividends that are significantly higher than average CD rates.
 Many also have a decades-long history of raising dividends and relatively stable share prices.

-Many financial advisers recommend against picking individual stocks because it can be so risky.
-Adam says if you take this option, it’s best to spread your risk among a couple of stocks and other investing alternatives.
+Many financial advisers recommend against picking individual stocks.
+Adam says if you take this option, it’s best to spread your risk among a couple of stocks and other investing vehicles.

 “You don’t want to put all of your short- or midterm cash in just one stock or one alternative,” Adam says.

-While it may seem counterintuitive to saving money, paying down high-cost debt is a good “investment,” considering today’s low CD rates.
+While it may seem counter-intuitive to saving money, paying down high-cost debt is still a good “investment,” since interest rates will likely keep going up for now.

 “Mortgages and a car note might be OK, but you should be paying down anything with a double-digit interest rate,” Hammer says.

-Paying down credit card debt also protects you against the possibility that your interest rate will rise in the future.
+Paying down credit card debt also protects you against rising interest rates in the future.
 And once the debt is paid down, it will be easier to put away money on a regular basis and build up your savings.

 “Paying down debt is one of the only ways you can get a guaranteed risk-free return,” Hammer says.

 Peer-to-peer lending, often known as “P2P lending,” is a creative option if you’re willing to take a little risk for higher reward, Empyrion’s Foss says.
-At sites such as LendingClub.com and Prosper.com, you can make 36-month loans to random strangers and earn an annual return of 6 percent to 18 percent.
+At sites such as LendingClub.com and Prosper.com, you can make 36-month loans to random strangers and earn a decent annual return.
 Loan terms are usually one, three and five years, and you can lend to borrowers in different risk categories based on their credit scores.

 Just as a bank does, you get a higher interest rate for higher-risk loans.
 Foss says it’s a less risky option than the stock market.
 She recommends sticking with borrowers with AAA ratings.
 Both sites let you spread your risk among different risk classes and loans.
 So if you’re looking to invest $1,000, you might make $50 loans to 20 different borrowers in different risk classes.